Walt Disney World Taking Measures To Enforce Parking Fees At Resort Hotels

 Rules are in place for a reason and if a company has one, they’re going to make sure they enforce it.
-In March of this year, Walt Disney World began charging guests for parking a vehicle overnight at their resort hotels, as reported by Inquisitr.
+In March of this year, Walt Disney World began charging guests for parking a vehicle overnight at their resort hotels, as reported by the Inquisitr.
 After having this policy in place for half a year, Disney is now taking measures to enforce it and make sure that guests don’t have ways of getting around paying the parking rates.

 As of March 21, 2018, the resort hotels at Walt Disney World began charging for overnight parking of all vehicles.
-Guests registered at the resort will have a per night charge applied to their hotel folio and the fee will be paid upon their check-out date.
+Guests registered at the resort will have a per-night charge applied to their hotel folio and the fee will be paid upon their check-out date.

 Valet parking is available at select Deluxe and Deluxe Villa resorts for a charge of $33 per night.
 The official website of Walt Disney World lists the self-parking fees as: